pivot-access-ltd/bma-offline-docs/src/about-networking.md

 Consider a MAAS-centric example.
 Suppose you have one VLAN for HR, and one VLAN for payroll, so that nobody else can see HR's private files, and likewise you've got payroll data limited to just those people who should see it.

 Some executives are entitled to see anything and everything about the corporation.
 An "executive" fabric would group all VLANs together, so that people admitted to that fabric can access the VLANs without having to be explicitly added to each one.
-That's very handy in really large organizations, saving a lot of time and effort.
+That's very handy in really large organisations, saving a lot of time and effort.

 <a href="#heading--visualising-the-link-layer"><h4 id="heading--visualising-the-link-layer">Visualising the link layer</h4></a>

 Let's start with a message coming on Layer 1 from SanDiego to Bangor.
 When the message comes in, the link layer does the following things:

-1. It synchronizes the NIC, so that bits will indeed be recognized as bits and the message can be properly decoded.
+1. It synchronises the NIC, so that bits will indeed be recognised as bits and the message can be properly decoded.

 2. It handles the source and destination addresses, using ARP as necessary.